Terry Dolan

 Just one defeat in the last 12 games of the season saw City pull clear of the drop.

-Dolan made a number of decent signings, including Alan Fettis, Peter Swan, Darren Edmondson, Chris Brass, Jon Parkin, Michael Ingham, Michael Procter, Alex Mathie and Chris Brass.
+Dolan made a number of decent signings, including Alan Fettis, Peter Swan, Darren Edmondson, Chris Brass, Jon Parkin, Michael Ingham, Michael Procter and Alex Mathie .

 Equally, along the way, there were a number of not so good signings, Gary Hobson being a stand out.

-However, his team‘s dour style never really appealed to the fan’s imagination and he was sacked in May 2003 (after his best season as City’s manager), financial constraints being cited (although some reports quoted his sacking as costing City a large 5 figure sum in compensation).
+However, his team's dour style never really appealed to the fan's imagination and he was sacked / placed on gardening leave in May 2003 (after his best season as City’s manager), financial constraints being cited (although some reports quoted his sacking as costing City a large 5 figure sum in compensation).
+At the time, he still had 12 months left on his contract.

 Chris Brass was promoted to player manager.
 Within months, fans were wishing for Dolan’s pragmatism over Brass' woes.